-In some cases, the University may undertake an emergency removal of a student respondent in order to protect the safety of University community, which may include contacting local law enforcement to address imminent safety concerns.
+In some cases, the University may undertake an emergency removal of a Respondent in order to protect the safety of the University community, which may include contacting local law enforcement to address imminent safety concerns.

-Emergency removal is not a substitute for reaching a determination as to a respondent's responsibility for the sexual harassment allegations; rather, emergency removal is for the purpose of addressing imminent threats posed to any person's physical health or safety, which may arise out of the sexual harassment allegations.
+Emergency removal is not a substitute for reaching a determination as to a Respondent's responsibility for the sexual harassment allegations; rather, the emergency removal is for the purpose of addressing imminent threats posed to any person's physical health or safety, which arise out of the sexual harassment allegations.

-Prior to removing a student respondent through the emergency removal process, the University will undertake an individualized safety and risk analysis.
-If the individualized safety and risk analysis determines that an immediate threat to the physical health or safety of any student, including the student respondent, or other individual justifies removal, then a student respondent will be removed.
-This is the case regardless of the severity of the allegations and regardless of whether a formal complaint was filed.
+Prior to removing a Respondent through the emergency removal process, the University will undertake an individualized safety and risk analysis.
+If the individualized safety and risk analysis determines that an immediate threat to the physical health or safety of anyone, including a student, the Respondent, or other individual exists arising from the allegations of sexual harassment, then a Respondent may be removed.7 This is the case regardless of the severity of the allegations and regardless of whether a formal complaint was filed.

-After determining a student respondent is an immediate threat to the physical health or safety of an individual, the Title IX Coordinator will provide written notice of the emergency removal to both the complainant and respondent.
+After determining that a student Respondent is an immediate threat to the physical health or safety of an individual, the Title IX Coordinator will provide written notice of the emergency removal to both the Complainant and Respondent.
 This notice will contain: (1) the date the removal is set to begin, (2) the reason for the emergency removal, (3) the consequences of non-compliance, and (4) how to appeal the decision.

-If a student respondent disagrees with the decision to be removed from campus, the respondent may appeal the decision.
-The respondent must provide written notice of the intent to appeal, which shall include the substance of the appeal, to the Dean for Students of the respondent's home campus within 10 calendar days of receiving the notice of removal.
-The decision concerning the appeal will be made by the Dean for Students of the respondent's home campus in consultation with the Title IX Coordinator.
-The burden of proof is on the student respondent to show that the removal decision was incorrect.
+If a student Respondent disagrees with the decision to be removed from campus, the Respondent may appeal the decision.
+The Respondent must provide written notice of the intent to appeal, which shall include the substance of the appeal, to the Dean for Students of the Respondent's home campus within 10 calendar days of receiving the notice of removal.
+The decision concerning the appeal will be made by the Dean for Students of the Respondent's home campus in consultation with the Title IX Coordinator.
+The burden of proof is on the student Respondent to show that the removal decision was incorrect.